hargoniX/master/thesis/thesis.typ

 Lean @lean4, Isabelle (TODO: what's the canonical Isabelle citation), and Rocq @rocq.
 However, developing correctness proofs in these systems at the same time as developing definitions and theorem statements can turn out to be quite frustrating.
-Often times definitions turn out to be subtly wrong or hypotheses in theorems need to be strengthened in order to make them provable.
-Counterexample-finding techniques can help mitigate this problem by helping users identify such issues early, before significant time is wasted on unprovable goals.
+Often times definitions turn out to be subtly wrong or hypotheses in theorems need to be strengthened to make them provable.
+This problem can be partially mitigated through the use of counterexample-finding techniques.
+These techniques can help users identify such issues early, before significant time is wasted on unprovable goals.

 For this reason, a variety of counterexample-finding techniques have been incorporated into @ITP systems over the years.
 For example, Isabelle provides support for random testing,